 The Tenant took the position that it didn’t owe the Landlord anything.
 Further, the Landlord hadn’t given proper notice of any such arrears as required by the Lease.
 So the Court had to decide whether the Tenant was entitled to renew the Lease.

-The Court concluded that the Tenant was entitled to renew the Lease for an additional 5 years.
+The Court concluded that the Tenant was entitled to renew the Lease for an additional five years.
 SWEET!!!

 Reconciling Operating Costs